gurung-p/Coffee-Bean-Excel-Data-Analysis-Project/README.md

 - **Focus on Popular Sizes**: Maintaining adequate stock and promotional strategies for the most popular product size (0.5 kg) can maximize sales and customer satisfaction.
 - **Customer Engagement & Loyalty Program**: Use customer data to curate personalized marketing strategies.
 Given the reliance on specific top customers, consider introducing targeted loyalty programs.
 - **Data-Driven Decision Making**: Carry out comprehensive assessments on a routine basis to guide future planning and investment strategies.

+## Assumptions and Caveats
+Throughout the analysis, multiple assumptions were made to manage challenges with the data.
+These assumptions and caveats are noted below:
+- According to the dataset, sales data for 2022 is available only until August.
+Therefore, it has been assumed that the business year remains in progress.